ckeditor/ckeditor5/docs/getting-started/setup/getting-and-setting-data.md

 ## Replacing the editor data with `setData()`

-In some scenarios you wish to replace the editor content on demand with new data.
+In some scenarios you may wish to replace the editor content on demand with new data.
 For this operation use the `setData()` method:

 ```js
 editor.setData( '<p>Some text.</p>' );